Xyclade/MachineLearning/Readme.md

 The basic idea of regularization is preventing [overfitting](#overfitting) your [model](#model) by simplifying it.
 Suppose your data is a 3rd degree polynomial function, but your data has noise and this would cause the model to be of a higher degree.
 Then the model would perform poorly on new data, whereas it seems to be a good model at first.
 Regularization helps preventing this, by simplifying the model with a certain value *lambda*.
 However to find the right lambda for a model is hard when you have no idea as to when the model is overfitted or not.
 This is why [cross validation](#cross-validation) is often used to find the best lambda fitting your model.

 ##### Precision
 In the field of computer science we use the term precision to define the amount of items selected which are actually relevant.
+So when you compute the precision value for a search algorithm on documents, the precision of that algorithm is defined by how many documents from the result set are actually relevant.

 This value is computed as follows:

 <img src="./Images/Precision.png"/>

-To give an example:
+As this might be a bit hard to grasp I will give an example:

-Say we have documents {aa, ab, bc, bd, ee} and we query for documents with a in the name.
-If our algorithm would be to return {aa, ab} the precision would be 100% intuitively.
+Say we have documents {aa, ab, bc, bd, ee} as the complete corpus, and we query for documents with `a` in the name.
+If our algorithm would then return the document set {aa, ab}, the precision would be 100% intuitively.
 Let's verify it by filling in the formula:

 <img src="./Images/PrecisionFull.png"/>

 Indeed it is 100%.
-Next we shall show what happens if more results are returned:
+If we would run the query again but get more results than only {aa, ab}, say we additionally get {bc,de}  back as well, this influences the precision as follows:

 <img src="./Images/PrecisionHalf.png"/>

 Here the results contained the relevant results but also 2 irrelevant results.
 This caused the precision to decrease.
 However if you would calculate the [recall](#recall) for this example it would be 100%.
 This is how precision and recall differ from each other.

 ##### Recall
-In the field of computer science we use the term recall to define the amount of relevant items that are retrieved for a query.
+Recall is used to define the amount of relevant items that are retrieved by an algorithm given a query and a data corpus.
+So given a set of documents, and a query that should return a subset of those documents, the recall value represents how many of the relevant documents are actually returned.
 This value is computed as follows:

 <img src="./Images/Recall.png"/>

-To give an example:
+Given this formula, let's do an example to see how it works:

-Say we have documents {aa,ab,bc,bd,ee} and we query for documents with a in the name.
+Say we have documents {aa,ab,bc,bd,ee} as complete corpus and we query for documents with `a` in the name.
 If our algorithm would be to return {aa,ab} the recall would be 100% intuitively.
 Let's verify it by filling in the formula:

 <img src="./Images/RecallFull.png"/>